 We eventually found a small company that agreed to press an Extended Play.
 This format was already on the way out having achieved little market penetration.
 We pressed 1000 and sold most of them.

-In 2005 Shadoks released ''II'', which was a collection of your work.
+In 2005 Shadoks released II, which was a collection of your work.
 Tell us more about it.
-Do any other versions of songs appear on this collection?

 Do you consider yourself to be more of a musician, a composer or equally both?
 As we know your music was complex and touched upon various styles from Folk to Jazz, Psychedelia, to Electronica.
 In fact, you are a progenitor of Electronic music.
 Your current work reflects some of that…